open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 - **`save_best`** (str, List[str]): If specified, it will save the checkpoint with the best evaluation result.
   Usually, you can simply use `save_best="auto"` to automatically select the evaluation metric.

-And if youwant more advanced configuration, please refer to the [CheckpointHook docs](https://mmengine.readthedocs.io/en/latest/tutorials/hook.html#checkpointhook).
+And if you want more advanced configuration, please refer to the [CheckpointHook docs](tutorials/hook.md#checkpointhook).

 ## Load Checkpoint / Resume Training